Aldo Leopold Charter School

 Beyond Fridays, middle school students attend two overnight camping trips - one in the Fall and one in the Spring.
 8th grade students prepare for high school by participating in an overnight backpacking trip.
 In high school, students participate in an annual 4-day backpacking trip along with at least one multi-day, out of town grade-level trip.
 Besides integrating curriculum and building a stronger school community, these trips allow students to expand their self confidence and find previously unknown strengths inside themselves.

-Current high school grade-Level trips:
+Current high school grade-level trips:

 Sonoran Sojourn and Aldo Count (9th)